Jayden-Harold/2656236_SoftwareDesign/report.md

-In this lab, I started by created a repository on GitHub - 2656236_Software Design.
+In this lab, I started by created a repository on GitHub - 2656236_Software Design. <br>
 The following work was completed:
 I created the file student-info.txt with my student number (2656236) and name (Jayden Harold) I created the index.html file and added the tag with the text, "Hello world, I am 2656236".
 When committing this message, I used the special commit message, "feat: Initial commit with student files".